Electrical

 Cost to Upgrade Electrical Panel to 150 Amps

-On average, upgrading your electrical panel to 150 amps typically costs around $2,048 – but prices can range from a low of $1,223 to as high as $3,053 depending on the amount of labor required and which state you call home.
+On average, the electrical panel box replacement cost for a 150 amp circuit breaker box costs around $2,048 – but prices can range from a low of $1,223 to as high as $3,053 depending on the labor required and which state you call home.

 Cost to Upgrade Electrical Panel to 200 Amps

 On average, a 200-amp electrical panel upgrade costs around $2,730 nationally.
 However, the fees can range from as little as $1,630 to up to $4,070, depending on your location and the amount of work needed.
-During the upgrade, you’ll need to ensure you have the correct 2/0 copper or 4/0 aluminum 200 amp wire size.
+When updating the electrical panel, ensure the correct 2/0 copper or 4/0 aluminum 200 amp wire size.

 Cost to Upgrade Electrical Panel to 300 Amps